Skip to main content

 What It Detects

-The social-reactions signal tracks engagement metrics on content published by a target company or its executives.
-This includes likes, comments, shares, and reposts on LinkedIn, Twitter/X, and other platforms.
+The social-reactions signal tracks engagement metrics on content published by a target company or its executives: likes, comments, shares, and reposts on LinkedIn, Twitter/X, and other platforms.
 Unlike social-mentions, which captures what others say about a company, social-reactions measures how audiences respond to what the company itself publishes.

-The signal looks at engagement velocity, not just absolute numbers.
-A company that normally gets 20 likes per post and suddenly receives 200 is more noteworthy than a large brand that always gets high engagement.
-Rodz calculates a baseline for each company and fires the signal when engagement deviates significantly from the norm.
+The signal watches engagement velocity, not just absolute numbers.
+A company that normally gets 20 likes per post and suddenly receives 200 is more interesting than a large brand that consistently gets high engagement.
+Rodz calculates a baseline for each company and fires the signal when engagement deviates significantly from that baseline.

 When to Use It